 The best published descriptions of the DNN setups are:

-The setups use incompatible DNN formats, while there is a converter of Karel's network into Dan's format Conversion of DNN model, nnet1 -> nnet2.
+The setups use incompatible DNN formats, while there is a converter of Karel's network into Dan's format Conversion of a DNN model between nnet1 -> nnet2.